Milenski1987/Exchange-Rate-App-with-API/README.md

 * choose the currency they want to receive
 * enter the amount of currency for exchange
 * added dashboard with most common currencies rates
+* added pop-up window with detailed information about every currency
 ---

 ## Technology stack: